Electrical Contractor faces threat of insolvency

 The next step was to formulate a deed of company arrangement proposal, which included a complex creditors’ trust with a 25-tier distribution waterfall.

-Once these measure were in place, we negotiated a 90% discount in the contingent creditor’s claim and project managed the refinance of ANZ; at all times maintaining communication with the important stakeholder groups.
+We negotiated a 90% discount of the cross-guarantee creditor’s claim and project managed the refinance of ANZ; at all times maintaining communication with the important stakeholder groups.
 The administration process was completed in 25 days.

-Following the success of the administration process, we were retained to advise the company moving forward.
-The strategy is now reviewed annually and shared with the staff.
+Following the successful restructure we were retained to advise the company moving forward.